 By arrangement with the government, church schools in Malta do not charge tuition.
 However, parents are obligated to pay a set annual donation, although this is still well below the cost of private schools.

-Spaces are limited, and students' eligibility for enrolment is determined by a lottery system.
-These institutions are usually same-sex schools.
+Spaces are limited, and students' eligibility for enrolment is determined by a tiered system, where meeting certain criteria allows higher priority for entry.

 International schools in Malta